Years of supporting social entrepreneurship in the UK & Ireland.

 Searching, selecting, and supporting UK and Ireland’s leading social entrepreneurs

 For those elected as Fellows, Ashoka provides tailored lifetime support to scale their solutions’ impact.
 This ranges from initial monetary support, in the form of a stipend for up to three years, to strategic advice from a global network of peers, experts, and key decision-makers.
-Learn more about our Venture and Fellowship programme and how you can get involved.
+Learn more about The Ashoka Fellowship programme and how you can get involved.

 Enabling our society to embrace social innovation and changemaking